Chesapeake Beach Rail Trail

+Development

 Calvert County acquired a 100 acre tract adjacent to Fishing Creek and the town of Chesapeake Beach which contains 1800 ft of the railroad right-of-way.
 This property, renamed Fishing Creek Park, is adjacent to the terminus of the trail at Chesapeake Railroad Museum.
 A trail was developed on this portion of the right-of-way with a connection to residential communities within the vicinity, providing off-road access to the towns of Chesapeake Beach and North Beach and their in-town boardwalks and trails.
 In September 2004, the state of Maryland committed $1.6 million for construction of the first 1.4 mi of trail to begin in the fall of 2005.
 This was pushed back to 2008 and the work was completed in 2011, with a dedication on September 30, 2011.

-In Anne Arundel County the trail would connect Walker Mill Regional Park and Jug Bay Wetlands Sanctuary.
-It would also connect to the south with the town of Chesapeake Beach.
+In Anne Arundel County part of the railbed in Jug Bay Wetlands Sanctuary is used for a pair of natural surface trails, the Railroad Bed Trail and the Upper Railroad Bed Trail.
+These stretch over a mile from the Patuxent River to River Farm Road, which is built on the ROW.
+The future trail would connect these trails with the town of Chesapeake Beach and Upper Marlboro.

 In Prince George's County, a 100 ft long portion was built in Maryland Park between Crown Street and the Addison Plaza shopping center.
 Sidewalks along Ritchie Marlboro Road serve as the trail in the area near the Beltway.

+In 2023, Prince George's County planning department started working on a feasibility and design study for a segment of the planned hard-surface Chesapeake Beach Rail Trail between MD 725 (Marlboro Pike) and the Prince George's County Equestrian Center in Upper Marlboro, MD.